bonitasoft/actions/packages/notify-slack/README.md

 # `notify-slack` - **GitHub Action**

-This action will send a Slack message
+This action will send a Slack message.

 ## Input